decaporg/decap-cms/website/content/docs/hugo.md

 </html>
 ```

-You can see we've included all the fields we've specified in our Netlify CMS `config.yml` file.
+You can see this basic template includes all the fields you've specified in your Netlify CMS `config.yml` file.
 You can access any custom front-matter fields with `.Params.<field-name>`!